 Graphic Designer and Front-End Web Developer

-Beginning with creating punk rock record covers at night, while working a day job producing financial investment charts...
+Beginning with creating punk rock graphics at night, while working a day job producing financial investment charts...

 I fell into this career by accident, between art schools.
-At the age of 22, done with working in restaurant kitchens, which, while fun, was not going to be a career for me...
-I saw an ad in the paper for a “chartist”.
+Done with working in restaurant kitchens, which, while fun, was not going to be a career for me...
+I saw a job listing for a “chartist”.
 Sure, why not?
-I called HR, came in for an interview, filled out some forms, and was then hired based on being both an art college dropout and the recent manager of baking at a bistro in Harvard Square.
+I contacted HR, was called in for an interview, I filled out some forms, and was then hired based on being both an art college dropout and the recent manager of baking at a bistro in Harvard Square.
 They saw potential in someone with both visual and managerial background.
-This was Fidelity in Boston, at a time when the charting department was evolving into the in-house graphics department.
 I learned on the job.
 I was very lucky.
 And so were they.

 I have been working in a freelance capacity ever since, with a breadth of experience and successful projects completed across web, print, and screen media.
 I am constantly upgrading and adding to my skill set.
 The range of my clientele includes corporate in-house art departments, non-profit organizations, audio-visual companies, advertising agencies, small businesses, design studios, individual artists, musicians, universities, and municipalities, plus independent projects and assisting other designers.
 There is much flexibility here.

 I have a dual career in both fine and graphic arts.
 The two balance and inform each other.
 They each make me better at both.

 Click here for my resume as a PDF.

 For more detailed experience and a client list, plus further recommendations, see my LinkedIn profile at www.linkedin.com